jamiemonty/CPP_AStar-Project/README.md

     - `path`: Vector of positions from start to goal
     - `nodesExpanded`: Statistics on algorithm efficiency
     - `pathLength`: Number of steps in the path
-    - `executionTime`: Performance metric in milliseconds
+    - `executionTime`: Performance metric in seconds

 ## Algorithm Deep Dive